Oil jumps to 13-week high on rising US gasoline demand, supply concerns

 "Oil prices are higher, supported by expectation of China easing the COVID restrictions, translating in higher demand and imports this summer," UBS analyst Giovanni Staunovo said.

-China's major A-share indexes and Hong Kong's Hang Seng finished trade at two-month closing highs on hopes for a demand recovery on easing of lockdowns to fight the spread of COVID-19.
-New game-publishing licenses lifted tech firms in Hong Kong.
-China is the world's biggest oil importer.
+China's major A-share indexes and Hong Kong's Hang Seng finished trade at two-month closing highs.
+Oil traders expect fuel demand to recover as lockdowns to fight the pandemic are eased in the world's biggest oil importer.

 On the supply side, traders noted several countries could face problems boosting output.